skyylex/mixing-swift-with-objective-c/README.md

 ### Custom modulemap in Cocoapod

 > [!]
 Using Swift static libraries with custom module maps is currently not supported.
 Please build `MixedPod` as a framework or remove the custom module map.

+- `use_frameworks! :linkage => :static` in Podfile makes possible to use custom module map